Private Day Tour

 The Imperial Castle is the city's medieval landmark and shapes the appearance of the old town with its mighty walls and towers.
 It made Nuremberg one of the most important cities in the medieval German Empire, because the newly elected emperors had to hold their first Imperial Assembly there.
 Visit the interior of the castle with its exciting exhibitions on the medieval history of the German Empire or just enjoy the fantastic view of the tiled roofs of the old town from the castle hill.

 No matter whether you are interested in painting or not, the Albrecht Durer House is definitely worth a visit.
 The former home of the most famous German painter is one of the few medieval houses in Nuremberg's old town that survived the Second World War.
 The historical kitchen and two living rooms provide an insight into the everyday life of the master, copies of his main works convey an impression of the genius of Albrecht Durer.

 St. Lawrence Church

 The Gothic Church of St. Lawrence is one of the most important Protestant church buildings in Germany and impresses with its mighty facade and one of the largest organs in the world.
 Although the church suffered severe damage in the Second World War, you can admire ornate altars and magnificent church art inside.

 At least as impressive as the building is the story of the church patron, St. Lawrence who was administrator of the church treasures in ancient Rome.
-Emperor Valerian wanted Lawrence to hand over the riches to him but Lawrence distributed them to the Christian parishioners.
+Emperor Valerian wanted Lawrence to hand over the riches of the Catholic community to him but Lawrence distributed them to the Christian parishioners.
 To the emperor he presented a host of poor and sick, widows and orphans as the true treasure of the church.
 Therefore, he was executed on a red-hot iron grate and so he became the patron saint of many professional groups that deal with open fire, such as bakers and cooks.